cssu/cssu.ca/content/ba2250/index.md

 showInMenu: true
 ---

+_Due to the ongoing Coronavirus pandemic, the student lounge will be operating in a limited capacity.
+See below..._

+---

-The CSSU proudly maintains a student lounge in BA 2250 in which students can hang out, network, play games and ask questions.
-Office operations volunteers help manage the lounge, the store/stockroom, kitchen, gaming centre, and study spaces.
+The CSSU proudly maintains a student lounge in BA 2250 in which students can ~~hang out, network, play games~~ (limited by COVID-19) and ask questions.
+Office operations volunteers help manage the lounge, the store/stockroom, ~~kitchenette, gaming centre, and study spaces~~ (limited by COVID-19).
 They also assist in answering questions and directing students to appropriate resources.
 Members of the Executive and General Councils also generally serve shifts in office operations.

 ## Store

 We sell many food items in our in-lounge store for your convenience.
-Anyone can come by during open hours and purchase a snack or beverage using cash (unavailable due to COVID-19) or card (for purchases of $1 or more).
+Anyone can come by during open hours and purchase a snack or beverage using ~~cash or~~ (unavailable due to COVID-19) debit/credit card (for purchases of $1 or more).
 Please be kind to the person assisting you with your purchase at the desk; they are a volunteer!
 A full list of store items will be uploaded here soon.

 ## Schedule (November/December 2021)